AntczakEI/stellarliftapp/_posts/2026-04-13-what-counts-as-active-recovery.md

 ## Sources and further reading

-The claims in this guide were checked against reviews of active recovery, active cool-down strategies and post-exercise recovery methods.
+The claims in this guide are informed by reviews of active recovery, active cool-down strategies and post-exercise recovery methods.

 * Ortiz RO Jr, Sinclair Elder AJ, Elder CL, Dawes JJ. **A Systematic Review on the Effectiveness of Active Recovery Interventions on Athletic Performance of Professional-, Collegiate-, and Competitive-Level Adult Athletes.** Journal of Strength and Conditioning Research.
 2019;33(8):2275–2287.
 PMID: 29742750.
 DOI: 10.1519/JSC.0000000000002589.